Francis Collins: Projects

-To support the Administration's Stop Opioid Abuse Initiative, Collins launched the NIH HEAL (Helping to End Addiction Long-termSM) Initiative in April 2018.
-The NIH HEAL InitiativeSM bolsters research across NIH to improve treatments for opioid misuse and addiction and enhance pain management.
+To support the Administration's Stop Opioid Abuse Initiative, Collins launched the NIH HEAL (Helping to End Addiction Long-term) Initiative in April 2018.
+The NIH HEAL Initiative bolsters research across NIH to improve treatments for opioid misuse and addiction and enhance pain management.
 Also in 2018, Collins launched an initiative to address sexual harassment in science and change a culture that sends messages to women and other underrepresented groups that they don't belong in biomedical research.

 In October 2021, NIH principal deputy director Larry Tabak sent a letter to Kentucky Congressman James Comer addressing NIH grants to EcoHealth Alliance.
 Comer, who has held hearings criticizing the use of U.S. federal funds for research related to bat coronaviruses in China, subsequently accused Collins of having potentially misled the Oversight Committee Republicans as to EcoHealth Alliance's activities.
+In 2023, the Biden administration announced an initiative to eliminate hepatitis C in the United States.
+Collins was the special advisor to President Biden on the hepatitis C elimination plan.
+Collins's wrote an op-ed in The New York Times on the elimination plan advocating that the U.S. commit the appropriate resources.

 Acting science advisor

 On February 17, 2022, President Biden named Collins the acting science advisor to the president after Eric Lander resigned.
 He also serves as co-chair of the President's Council of Advisors on Science and Technology.